 Sensitivity towards character behavior will have an impact on user interaction and engagement.
 Evoking emotion is a strong element of gameplay and is what keeps players returning to the game and aids in immersion into the world of the game.

-As a game artist, you and your development team are playing god in creating a world or a universe into which players are enticed.
+A vivid imagination As a game artist, you and your development team are playing god in creating a world or a universe into which players are enticed.
 Being able to escape into the imagined worlds of games is part of what makes games so desirable to play.

 If you are passionate about working in game dev, you will understand the importance of the other-worldliness of video games.
 You must have a love for building images into moving incarnations and the art of visual storytelling.